 If more than one seat is allocated to the SWPHC, the voting process detailed at Clauses 10 and 11 will be conducted for each subsequent seat.
 Selected MS in the preceding votes will be removed from the list of candidates.

-If the voting process is in contravention of Clause 10, it will be deemed to be invalid.

-In the case of an invalid voting process, the SWPHC Selected MS on the IHO Council will be designated by the SWPHC Chair (or Vice-Chair if appropriate) giving consideration to the factors in 11(d).
+.

 Designation of SWPHC Representatives to the IHO Council